furudean/website/src/routes/blog/svelte-kit-mdsvex.svelte.md

 making this place pretty and neat, and not enough time writing about my discoveries.
 So without further ado, here is my guide to Svelte Kit + MDSvex.

-The [previous, markdown-based setup](/blog/portfolio-site-2021) was something I wanted to replace almost immediately after it was integrated into this site.
-One reason is that some of the things that plugged into marked, like [Prism](https://prismjs.com/), for code highlighting is poorly modularized.
+A few weeks ago, I replaced the [markdown-based blog setup](/blog/portfolio-site-2021) I previously wrote about.
+It was due for a make-over with the upgrade from Sapper to Svelte Kit.
+One reason is that some of the things that plugged into marked, like [the code highlighter](https://prismjs.com/), is poorly modularized.
 It exists in the global scope, making it a bad fit for Svelte Kit which relies heavily on ESM's import/export for tree shaking and other goodies.
 The final reason is that I was excited to explore how I could solve things better.
 The current setup worked fine, but could it be even better.
 Through experimentation and a lot of help from the [Svelte Discord server](https://svelte.dev/chat), I think I've settled on something pretty darn good.

 ## Enter MDSveX